mmistakes/minimal-mistakes/_posts/2020-01-20-going-to-alaska.md

 Out on Twin Lakes is the [cabin of Dick Proenneke](https://www.nps.gov/lacl/planyourvisit/visit-proenneke-cabin.htm).
 He settled alone out there for decades, building his cabin and tools pretty much from scratch.
 His experience in the wilderness puts Thoreau's Walden Pond to shame, and his writings about his time there are excellent as well.

-It could be fun to hire a bushplane operator our of Anchorage or Port Alsworth to visit his cabin, although it will not be cheap.
+It could be fun to hire a bushplane operator out of Anchorage or Port Alsworth to visit his cabin, although it will not be cheap.
 The bushplane experience is something else.